marp-team/marp-core/README.md

 If not declared, Marp Core will use MathJax to render math.
 But we recommend to declare the library whenever to use math typesetting.

+> [!WARNING]
-> :warning: The declaration of math library is given priority over [`math` JS constructor option](#math-constructor-option), but you cannot turn on again via `math` global directive if disabled math typesetting by the constructor.
+> The declaration of math library is given priority over [`math` JS constructor option](#math-constructor-option), but you cannot turn on again via `math` global directive if disabled math typesetting by the constructor.

 ---